kadamwhite/talks/2018/wceu/slides.md

 ???

+The worst part about these responsibilities is that a lot of them require different types of thinking than programming does.

 The hardest thing I've had to do as a developer recently is to admit that I'm bad at multitasking.
 I'm not good at context switching.
-Some folks are OK at it, but most of us think we're better than we are.
-Jumping between projects, especially projects with different organizational structures (such as a client project vs contributing to WordPress core), is just plain hard.
+Some folks are OK, but almost all of us think we're better than we are.
+Jumping between tasks or projects, especially projects with different organizational structures (such as a client project vs contributing to WordPress core), is just plain hard.

 As I've admitted this to myself it has let me step back and compare the projects I work on, to figure out what helps me get going quickly and stay focused.

+---

+### What Helps Us
+## Switch Tasks Faster?

+- Clear Documentation
+- Predictable Process
+- Standardized Tools

+???

+If something's hard, we don't do it.
+So getting your dev environment set up, adding documentation, writing good issues -- we want this all to become muscle memory.

+Clarity is the most important, and clarity means good documentation.

+In the rest of my time today I'm going to share a couple ideas for specific areas where holding ourselves to a higher standard of documentation can save our teams a lot of time.

 ---